ryall/omnipay-paypal/README.md

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.

-## Out Of Scope
+## Billing Plans and Recurring Payments

-Omnipay does not cover recurring payments or billing agreements, and so those features are not included in this package.
-Extensions to this gateway are always welcome.
+Omnipay does not currently cover recurring payments or billing agreements.
+However, the PayPal_Rest gateway supports the creation of billing plans and subscriptions, which can be used to create recurring payment profiles.

 ## Support